Elyakim Schlesinger

-Elyakim Schlesinger (אליקים שלעזינגער), born 1921, is a rabbi and rosh yeshiva in London.
-He is an international authority and serves as the President, Chairman, and Head of the Rabbinical Board of the Committee for the Preservation of Jewish Cemeteries in Europe.
-He is a grandson of Moreinu Yaakov Rosenheim, one of the founders of World Agudath Israel.
+Elyakim Schlesinger (אליקים שלעזינגער; 23 November 1921 – 4 February 2026) was an Austrian-born British Orthodox rabbi and rosh yeshiva in London.
+He was an international authority and served as the President, Chairman, and Head of the Rabbinical Board of the Committee for the Preservation of Jewish Cemeteries in Europe.
+He was a grandson of Moreinu Jacob Rosenheim, one of the founders of World Agudath Israel.

+Biography

-Schlesinger was born in Vienna in November 1921 and emigrated to Israel with his family in the late 1930s.
-He is a son-in-law of Rabbi Moshe Blau.
-He was very close to Rabbi Yosef Tzvi Dushinsky, Rabbi Avraham Yeshaya Karelitz (the Chazon Ish), and the Brisker Rav.
+Schlesinger was born in Vienna on 23 November 1921, to Rabbi David and Bela Schlesinger.
+He emigrated to Mandatory Palestine with his family in 1931.
+In 1944, he married Yehudis, the daughter of Rabbi Moshe Blau.
+He was very close to Rabbi Yosef Tzvi Dushinsky, Rabbi Avrohom Yeshaya Karelitz (the Chazon Ish), and the Brisker Rav.
 In around 1947, shortly after his marriage, he moved to London, England.
-He then opened a yeshiva named Yeshivas Rama and he still delivers lectures to its students.
+He then opened a yeshiva named Yeshivah HaRama where he delivered lectures to its students until his death in 2026.
+In the last few years of his life, he held the title of 'world's oldest Rosh Yeshivah'.
 His wife died in 2019 after 74 years of marriage.

+Schlesinger died in Stamford Hill, London on 4 February 2026, aged 104.